NicoleHall/nicolehall.github.io/_posts/2024-09-18-Finding-Prime-Numbers-With-Python.md

 The range should stop at 20, but it needs to include 20. n+1 is used so that 20 will be included.
 The default functionality of .range() is to exclude the number provided in the `stop` argument.

-Now, the **step** is key here.
-We want multiples of our number, so we want to increment in steps *of our* number so we can put in **prime** here
+To generate multiples of the given number, the range should increment in steps equal to that number, allowing it to capture each multiple effectively.
+Therefore, the step value should be set to the prime number itself.

-Lets have a look at our list of multiples...
+The set of multiples looks like this:

 ```ruby
 print(multiples)
 >>> {4, 6, 8, 10, 12, 14, 16, 18, 20}
 ```

-The next part is the magic I spoke about earlier, we're using the special set functionality **difference_update** which removes any values from our number range that are multiples of the number we just checked.
-The reason we're doing this is because if a number is a multiple of anything other than 1 or itself then it is **not a prime number** and can remove it from the list to be checked.
+The comparison function available to objects of the set type that was mentioned earlier is called **difference_update**.
+This function removes any values from the number range that are multiples of the number we just checked.
+The reason for doing this is because if a number is a multiple of anything other than 1 or itself then it is **not a prime number** and can be removed from the `number_range` set.

-Before we apply the **difference_update**, let's look at our two sets.
+Here are the two sets.
+If a number appears in the `mulitples` set, it should be removed from the `number_range` set.

 ```ruby
 print(number_range)